Sunday 17 March 2019

 Italy's great poet Dante Alighieri (ca. 1265-1321), a statue of whom stands on Verona's Piazza dei Signori (pictured), referred to the event in his famous "Divina Commedia" as the "Palio del drappo verde" ("Race of the Green Cloth").

 The drappo verde is still awarded to the fastest man and woman.
 And like in medieval times, the last male finisher receives a cock.
 Other traditions have changed over the years.
 Participants run, for instance, not naked any more.

 The race distance and the course have also changed many times.

-In 2019, the route will begin and end in the village of Santa Maria in Stelle, which is situated in the picturesque wine-and-olive-producing Valpantena valley, approximately nine kilometres from Verona's city centre.
+In 2019, the route began and ended in the village of Santa Maria in Stelle, which is situated in the picturesque wine-and-olive-producing Valpantena valley, approximately nine kilometres from Verona's city centre.

-The race will be a very hilly and scenic 10.75km multi-terrain run through vineyards, woods and olive groves.
-The course will feature 238 metres of ascent.
+The race was a very hilly and scenic 10.75km multi-terrain run through vineyards, woods and olive groves.
+The course featured 238 metres of ascent.

 - 17 March 2019 (Sunday)